 We had a safety meeting and went over road protocols for safe riding for any new people that might not have much group riding experience.
 I was impressed with the group and have already RSVP'd for another ride with them.
 If you are in the North Texas area, DFW, and surrounding areas, I would encourage you to take a ride with the group, you will love it.
 I want to make mention that you can ride any brand or style of bike with Cowtown.
 It's about the ride and people, not the type of bike.

-Tempuratures in the early morning were reading 39 when I left the house with the forcast saying 70 for the high.
-I bundled up well and headed out to meet Jim and Pat.
-With the wind chill I was a bit frosty when I got to the QT.
-Exposed parts of my body had that hard cold kind of pain you get from extreme cold when riding at speed.
-That situation went away quickly though and by the time the group took off for the ride I was able to remove my face mask.
+Temperatures in the early morning were reading 39 when I left the house with the forecast saying 70 for the high.
+With the wind chill, I was a bit frosty when I got to the QT.
+Exposed parts of my body became sore from the extreme cold when riding at speed.
+I warmed up quickly and by the time the group took off I was able to remove my face mask.
 Later it was warm enough to the point I even took off my jacket.
 You couldn't have asked for a more perfect riding day for February than we experienced.

 Memorial Day Survey